Construction Defects and Insurance; Mold Claims and Time to Rescind the Tort of Bad Faith

 Barry Zalma, Esq., CFE, an insurance coverage and claims expert, has created a library of insurance claims books and other materials to make it possible for insurers and their claims staff to become insurance claims professionals.

 For those who serve the insurance industry and its policyholders (whether as lawyers, adjusters, claims management, or public insurance adjusters) the ability to perform their duties appropriately in good faith it is absolutely necessary that they maintain insurance professionalism.

-The books need a home in each law office, each insurance company. each independent adjuster claims office and in the offices of every public insurance adjusting firm.
+The books described in this post need a home in each law office, each insurance company. each independent adjuster’s claims office and in the offices of every public insurance adjusting firm.